Interpersonal Cybercrime

 AI for safer children initiative and its Global Hub (AI for Good, Jan.
 2024)

-Artificial Intelligence (AI) can not only assist law enforcement agencies in solving crimes but is becoming increasingly crucial particularly in child sexual exploitation and abuse cases, where vast amounts of material heavily burden individual officers.
-Examples of AI tools and techniques to support law enforcement in these investigations will be discussed, as well as the AI for Safer Children Global Hub – an online platform with a catalogue of over 70 of these tools – and trainings which bring together a community united in combating this crime with innovative methods.
+Artificial Intelligence (AI) can not only assist law enforcement agencies in solving crimes but is also becoming increasingly important, especially in child sexual exploitation and abuse cases, where large amounts of material heavily burden individual officers.
+Examples of AI tools and techniques to support law enforcement in these investigations will be discussed, along with the AI for Safer Children Global Hub – an online platform featuring a catalog of over 70 of these tools – and training programs that unite a community committed to fighting this crime with innovative methods.

 Read, Review, Watch and Listen